Publicidad programática

 When should I use programmatic guaranteed?

-This method is most suitable for large publishers because, with programmatic guaranteed, advertisers target a specific and highly valuable audience and also expect to receive a certain number of impressions.
+This method is most suitable for large publishers because, with programmatic guaranteed, advertisers target a specific and highly valuable audience and expect to receive a certain number of impressions.
 However, it’s important to recognize that this method alone cannot be the publisher’s only revenue stream.

 how to choose a programmatic deals